allanmurungi/endofsemproject/README.md

 #dependencies
 1. Download the data science abstractions from https://github.com/n3mo/data-science
 2. Extract the data science abstractions zip folder into the Racket v6.11/collects folder.
-This will add a new folder named ìdata-science-masterî
+This will add a new folder named ‚Äúdata-science-master‚Äù
 3. The data science abstractions may require other packages.
 To install any additional package download and unzip the file into /collects/ folder
 a. csv-reading https://pkgs.racket-lang.org/package/csv-reading